-The Society of Women Engineers sponsors the annual Admiral Grace Murray Hopper Scholarship.
-Established in 1992, this award is open to freshmen students pursuing degrees related to computers.
-Three $1,700 awards are available.
+The SWE sponsors the annual Admiral Grace Murray Hopper Scholarship.
+Established in 1992, this award is open to first-year female undergraduate students.
+To qualify, you must pursue a degree related to computers.

 Arab American Association of Engineers and Architects Scholarship Program

-Each year, the Arab American Association of Engineers and Architects sponsors a scholarship program.
-Full-time undergraduate or graduate students are invited to apply.
-Successful applicants will be studying computer science or a related subject.
-They will also be dedicated to fostering strong ties between the Arab American community and the Association.
-Applicants will be judged on their:
+The Arab American Association of Engineers and Architects sponsors a yearly scholarship program.
+Full-time undergraduate or graduate students can apply.
+Successful applicants must study computer science or a related subject.
+They must also show dedication to fostering strong ties between the Arab American community and the Association.

 Banatao Family Filipino American Education Fund

 The Asian Pacific Fund sponsors the annual Banatao Family Filipino American Education Fund.
 It’s funded by the family of Dado and Maria Banatao.
-This generous award is open to undergraduate students of at least 50% Filipino heritage.
-Successful applicants will be studying computer science or a related subject, and will have residency in one of 20 California counties.
-The $20,000 scholarship will be paid out over four undergraduate years of study.
+This generous award is for first-year students of at least 50% Filipino heritage.

 Betty Stevens Frecknall Scholarship